Frequently Asked Questions

 Should I file online or on a paper form?

-If you have email, filing online is recommended.
-Filing online is faster and more accurate.
+Filing online is recommended, it is both faster and more accurate!
 You can file online for any type of property and any type of claim.
-Click here to file online
+Click here to file online.
+Remember there is no fee for filing for yourself through the Assessment Review Commission.

 Which application form should I use?